Limbo – a collaborative exhibition

 Limbo focuses on Blaydon Burn, a former industrial site which played a vital part in the industrial revolution with the world-renowned Cowen Brickworks and other industries such as mines, steel works, iron foundries and the world’s first manufacturer of benzol.

 Now abandoned and returning to nature, Rachel and Francesca have explored the area further.
-Rachel was drawn to write stories suggested by what has been left behind as photographed by Francesca.
+Rachel was drawn to write flash fiction suggested by her visit to Blaydon Burn and what has been left behind as photographed by Francesca.
+This was put together to form the exhibits.

-The exhibition is currently showing at the wonderful Sanctuary Artspace at St Edmunds Chapel, High Street Gateshead NE1 8EP, where you can view it Monday – Thursdays, 12-4pm until 27th August.
+The exhibition was on show at the Sanctuary Artspace at St Edmunds Chapel, High Street Gateshead NE1 8EP, 10th – 27th August 2015.